AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-msm.md

 Using MSM for Content Fragments you can:

-* Create Content Fragments once and then make (linked) copies of these fragments to reuse in other areas.
+* Create Content Fragments once and then make (linked) copies of these fragments to reuse in other areas of the site or application.
 * Keep multiple copies synchronized by updating the source copy once, then pushing the changes to the (live) copies.
-* Make local changes by temporarily, or permanently, suspending the link between parent and child fragments.
+* Make local changes by temporarily, or permanently, suspending the link between parent and child fragments; either completely, or for their variations or fields.

 MSM for Content Fragments, combined with functionality within the Content Fragment Editor, allows you to break, and reinstate inheritance at the field level.